tinojantony/weather-data-generator/README.md

 2. Start date of the clock can be send as a command line argument in format YYYY-MM-DD

 ##Number of unit test cases successfully executed : 77
+Configuring unit test data (Station named TEST is added with dummy weather data) :
+- Under [WeatherGenerator/src/main/config folder], edit [test_stations.json] file
+- Under [WeatherGenerator/src/main/config/weather/TEST] folder, edit [temperature.json] file
+- Under [WeatherGenerator/src/main/config/cloudProbability] folder, edit [TEST.json] file

 ##Performance testing results
 - Number of records generated for 10 stations : **87600**
 - Time to generate 87600 records              : **566 msec**

-(Testing done on Intel Core i5 - 2.8GHz machine)
+(Testing done on Intel Core i5 - 2.8GHz )

 ##Future enhancements
 * Due to time limitation, the relative humidity calculation is pending and can be included later
+* Due to time limitation, adjustment of atmospheric pressure based on temperature and humidiy is pending.
-* The monsoon cloud prob can be generated automatically(Instead of manually configuring) by mathematical modelling of cloud movement
+* The monsoon cloud probability can be generated automatically(instead of manually configuring) by mathematical modelling of cloud movement
 * Other weather influencing parameters like cold waves from central asia can also be incorporated in the model